Developer Portal

 Creating a webhook (portal)

 Open your application → Webhooks tab → New Webhook.
 Pick a server you can manage, pick a channel, give it a name.
 The reveal modal shows the full token and the ready-to-paste execute URL.
-Copy it before dismissing — the portal will never show it again.
+Copy it before dismissing; the portal will never show it again.

-Execute endpoint
+Execute request

 POST https://api.gamevox.com/webhooks/{webhook.id}/{token}